Jen304/sorting-visual/README.md

-# Sorting algorithm visualisation
+# Sorting algorithm visualization
-> This project is to display the sorting steps visually, such as bubble sort, seclection sort, etc.
+> This project is to display the sorting steps visually, such as bubble sort, selection sort, etc.

 ## Motivation
 This project is to help me understand more about some sorting algorithms as well as React.